 The United States’ biggest mall owner, Simon Property Group, announced earlier this month that it will keep its locations closed on Nov.
 25, or Thanksgiving Day, this year.
 Simon’s properties will reopen to the public on Black Friday.

-Today, the United States’ biggest mall owner, Simon Property Group, announced that it will keep its locations closed on Nov.
-26. As of June 30, or the date it reported second-quarter financial results, the company owned or held an interest in 204 shopping centers in the United States, consisting of 99 malls, 69 Premium Outlets, 14 Mills, four lifestyle centers, as well as 18 other retail properties across 37 states and Puerto Rico.
+As of June 30, the company owned or held an interest in 202 shopping centers in the United States, consisting of 95 malls, 69 Premium Outlets, 14 Mills, six lifestyle centers, as well as 18 other retail properties across 37 states and Puerto Rico.

 As one of the busiest shopping days of the year, Thanksgiving has become synonymous with getting a head start on holiday gifting ahead of the Black Friday rush.
-From athletic and outdoor chains like Dick’s Sporting Goods and department store Kohl’s to big-box giants Target and Walmart, an increasing number of nationwide chains have made the decision to dim their lights or give their employees that day off as the COVID-19 health crisis continues to threaten the holiday shopping season.
+However, an increasing number of nationwide chains have made the decision to dim their lights or give their employees that day off as the COVID-19 health crisis continues to threaten the holiday shopping season.
 Instead, some retailers are offering markdowns via online channels to encourage customers to do their shopping from the comfort of their own homes.